 On our final day in Repulse the winds are calm and we sprint down to the Arctic Ocean with our kayaks.
 Sporting dry suits and life jackets, we push off and move silently through the icy waters, revelling at the beauty of land, sea and sky.
 The intersection is incredible.
 Yet just when we begin to hit our stride the winds return with unexpected ferocity, as if to remind us who is boss on open ocean; we are forced to head for shore, but not before taking a wee dip in the cool Arctic water.
 It is invigorating!

 Later, Bill arranges for us to head to Harbour Islands in search of narwhal, bowhead, orca and polar bears, which are not uncommon along these shorelines.
 After an hour, our captain Paul circles a small island, and we step ashore and climb a nearby hill.
 Down the far side, at the centre of the island, is a verdant pond-filled valley speckled with wild flowers.
 We watch the sun begin its achingly slow descent, and gaze out across the bay, dotted with islands, spectacularly unspoiled.
 A part of Team Outpost would forever remain on that island, in Repulse and Rankin Inlet—indeed, in all of The Kivalliq. ♦

-Jaclyn Truss was part of Team Outpost for our opXpeditions Nunavut.
-This article first appeared in Outpost magazine in 2013.
+- Jaclyn Truss was part of Team Outpost for our opXpeditions Nunavut.
+This article first appeared in Outpost magazine.